ADGEfficiency/energy-py/readme.md

 energy_py provides custom built models of energy environments and wraps around Open AI gym.
 Support for basic gym models is included to allow debugging of agents with familiar environments.

-Beware that gym deals with random seeds for action spaces in [particuar ways](https://github.com/openai/gym/blob/master/gym/spaces/prng.py).  v0 of gym environments [ignore the selected action 25% of the time](http://amid.fish/reproducing-deep-rl) and repeat the previous action (to make environment more stochastic).  v4 can remove this randomness.
+Beware that gym deals with random seeds for action spaces in [particular ways](https://github.com/openai/gym/blob/master/gym/spaces/prng.py).  v0 of gym environments [ignore the selected action 25% of the time](http://amid.fish/reproducing-deep-rl) and repeat the previous action (to make environment more stochastic).  v4 can remove this randomness.

 **CartPole-v0**